Pac-Dessert1436/DungeonSlime/README.md

 ## Modified Content
 This version builds on the original MonoGame 2D tutorial project with these custom tweaks:
-- **Highest Score Tracking**: Displays current score and the highest score of the current game session.No persistent high score saving functionality.
+- **Highest Score Tracking**: Displays current score and the highest score of the current game session.
+No persistent high score saving functionality.
 - **Bottom Operation Hints**: Persistent on-screen message (i.e., "Arrow Keys or WASD = Move, Esc = Pause") for player guidance.

 ## How to Play